Adaptive Bitrate Streaming: User Experience Optimization

 Video streaming becomes a conventional everyday activity for a large portion of the global population.
-Being a daily routine, the users become more demanding for the quality of the service, which puts user experience among the most critical success factors in the streaming industry.
+Being a daily routine, users become more demanding of the quality of the service, which puts user experience among the most critical success factors in the streaming industry.
 According to TechRadar, poor streaming quality nowadays will drive the viewer away in less than 90 seconds.

 The user experience task becomes even more challenging with the increased number of viewers and the numerous variety of devices and internet connections.
 For example, one of the top sports pay-per-view (PPV) events in 2020 – Mike Tyson vs. Roy Jones Jr. Fight, topped 1.6 million sales.
 This number means 1.6 million viewers with their specifics in internet bandwidth, speed, device processing power, playback capacity, etc.

 - How do streaming providers deal with this concern?

 - How can they deliver the stream to every end-user, providing each one with optimal quality?

 The more popular answer is: “One Size Does Not Fit All.”
 The more sophisticated one is: “Adaptive Bitrate Streaming.”

 Before diving into Adaptive Bitrate Streaming, let’s first clarify the term bitrate.

 Bitrate describes the rate at which bits are carried from one location to another.
 Namely, this is the speed of transferring video data to the end user’s device.
 When the bitrate is higher, the video quality is better.
 But this is not always valid when it refers to streaming.
 If the bitrate is higher than the user’s bandwidth, it creates a bottleneck and buffering appears.